-1) Health professions graduate schools expect to see very high grades in summer school, since you’ll generally only taking one course.
+1) Health professions graduate schools expect to see high grades in summer school, since you’re generally only taking one course.
 To gain a sense as to whether a candidate can handle a rigorous science curriculum, admissions committees tend to focus strongly on academic performance during the school year, when the student is taking a full course load.

 2) Summer courses are taught over a very short period of time.
 Therefore, they may not be as in-depth as academic year courses.
 In addition, you may not retain the information as well in such an abbreviated time as you would if you’d taken a nine-month academic year course.
 This could have implications when you study for and take your standardized exam (MCAT, DAT, etc.)